mshaikhji/orange-hrm-selenium-webdriver/README.md

-# orange HRM selenium webdriver
+# Orange HRM selenium webdriver
 A demo project using the automation tool, Selenium Webdriver.
 These tests are intended to provide examples of my understanding of Selenium Webdriver and to display my coding skill.
 I've included: